asqwerty666/acevbm/README.md

 Basically it takes the Freesurfer segmentation of every experiment and construct the gray matter (GM) from it.
 Then take the GM images and construct a template using ANTs script *antsMultivariateTemplateConstruction2.sh*.
 I tried to mimick the FSL name conventions so I can run *randomise* command in the same way at the end.

+This is built on top of SLURM but I think the Worload Manager could be changed without any trouble if needed.
+Anyway, this is written with heavy paralelization and it is not intended to be ran into a single machine or similar environment

 ### Dependencies

 - SLURM :-D